DFE-Digital/education-benchmarking-and-insights/documentation/developers/4_Session-Data.md

 Session state is being used for storage of user data while the user browses a web app, more information can be found [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-8.0#session-state).

-Two configuration have been implemented;
+Several configuration options have been implemented;
 1. In-memory
 2. Cosmos
 3. Redis